To Fold or Not to Fold: Graph Regularized Tensor Train for Visual Data Completion: Graph regularized TT completion with core fiber update

-The whole algorithm, which solves (\ref{eqn:knownrank}) using the ALS, is shown in Algorithm \ref{alg:graphTTC_opt}.
-For a particular TT core, the basic LS problem in (\ref{eqn:opt_wrtTTcorefiber}) is solved from $p=1$ to $R_d R_{d+1}$.
+{The whole algorithm is outlined in Algorithm \ref{alg:graphTTC_opt}.
+It follows a proximal BCD framework to solve problem \ref{eqn:knownrank}, which alternates between updates of the TT core fibers and the outliers.
+For each TT core, the basic LS problem in (\ref{eqn:opt_wrtTTcorefiber}) is solved from $p=1$ to $R_d R_{d+1}$.
 Then various TT cores are updated from $d=1$ to $D$ at the outer iteration.
+For the outliers, the update is obtained using \eqref{eq:outlier_update_opt}---the proximal operator associated with problem \eqref{eq:outlier_problem_opt}.}

-Algorithm \ref{alg:graphTTC_opt} is in block coordinate descent (BCD) framework for solving (\ref{eqn:knownrank}), in which each subproblem is solving for a TT core fiber.
-Since each subproblem is quadratic, (\ref{eqn:opt_solfiber}) is the global optimal solution to each subproblem, and therefore Algorithm \ref{alg:graphTTC_opt} converges to a stationary point of (\ref{eqn:knownrank}) \cite{xu2013block}.
-Notice that even if we choose to update a whole TT core as a block of variables, the corresponding algorithm is still under the BCD framework, and the convergent point is still a stationary point of (\ref{eqn:knownrank}).
-In this sense, while updating each TT core and updating each TT core fiber in the BCD lead to different solutions, they achieves the same quality of convergent point.
+{Algorithm \ref{alg:graphTTC_opt} is guaranteed to converge to a stationary point of problem (\ref{eqn:knownrank}) \cite{xu2013block,wen2019nonconvex,bolte2014proximal}, as each update is feasible and achieves the global optimum of its respective subproblem\footnote{Due to the positive semidefinite Laplacian matrices \cite{deng2010graph}, \eqref{eqn:opt_solfiber} always exist.}.} Notice that even if we choose to update a whole TT core as a block of variables, the corresponding algorithm is still under the proximal BCD framework, and the convergent point is still a stationary point of (\ref{eqn:knownrank}).
+In this sense, while updating each TT core and updating each TT core fiber in the BCD lead to different solutions, they achieve the same quality of convergent point.
 Experiments on synthetic data will be provided to compare the two updating mechanisms in Section \ref{subsec:synthetic}, which show the proposed fiber update using (\ref{eqn:opt_wrtTTcorefiber}) performs similarly to the core update based on (\ref{eqn:opt_wrtTTcore}).